Google Panda first launched in February 2011 as part of Google’s quest to eliminate black hat SEO tactics and webspam.

 - 2.3 (#5): July 23, 2011

 - 2.4 (#6) International: August 12, 2011.
-Panda was rolled out internationally for all English-speaking countries, and for non-English speaking countries except for Japan, China, and Korea.
+Panda was rolled out internationally for all English-speaking countries and non-English speaking countries except for Japan, China, and Korea.

 - 3.4 (#12): March 23, 2012